10+ Best Static Site Generators to Create Web Pages for Free

 5. Version Control

-CMS depends on a database, and this means that if you delete a page or its content, you either need to have revision history enabled in your CMS to restore a previous version, or you must maintain regular database backups for such rollbacks.
+CMS relies on a database, and this means that if you delete a page or its content, you either need to have revision history enabled in your CMS to restore a previous version or maintain regular database backups for such rollbacks.

-In contrast, a static site with version control allows you to effortlessly return to a previous site and content version without dealing with database adjustments.
+In contrast, a static site with version control enables you to effortlessly revert to a previous site and content version without requiring database adjustments.

-You might face circumstances where you have to collect user information and display data from other sources on your static website.
-So, in those cases, how can you get static website generators to include dynamic content while not compromising the performance?
+You may encounter situations where you need to collect user information and display data from external sources on your static website.
+So, in those cases, how can you get static website generators to include dynamic content without compromising performance?

-The best way to embed dynamic content on a static website is by using a third-party HTML widget generator like Elfsight.
+The best way to embed dynamic content on a static website is by using a third-party HTML widget generator, such as Elfsight.

 For example, let’s assume you want to add a form widget to your static website.
 Generate the widget code after building the widget using the following tool: